Two males sent to jail for assaulting TTC operators

 View all articles from November

-Elevator Alert: Kennedy Station, passenger pick up to concourse level, out of service.
+Elevator Alert: St Clair West Station, street to concourse level, not in service.

 The TTC issues news releases and media advisories to local, national and international news media by email.